 As this is written, Renault showrooms across the land are being emptied of their few remaining unregistered, old-model Capturs as the all-new version pushes at the gates.
 In fact, you can order the new Renault Renault Captur now for delivery in February.

-Still, here we’re interested in its predecessor, a model that did a sterling job in helping to establish the market for small SUVs when it was launched in 2013.
-Such was its popularity that in 2016 the Captur was Europe’s best-selling small SUV.
+Still, here we’re interested in its predecessor, a Renault that did a sterling job in helping to establish the market for small SUVs when it was launched in 2013.
+Such was its popularity that in 2016 the outgoing Renault Captur was Europe’s best-selling small SUV.

 When it first landed, reviewers complained about its poor ride on scarred roads, a tendency to lean heavily in corners, lacklustre performance and uncommunicative steering.
 To the model’s fast-growing army of admirers, however, these were mere technicalities.